MatthewWilsonBCAA/rpgChatGame/Traps/index.md

 For traps, a chance of avoidance is provided as follows:

-  1. Take any related stats such as dexterity, accuracy, or intelligance.
+  1. Get Speed and Adaptability.
   2. Find the sum.
-  3. Divide by the number of related stats, or the minimum 2.
+  3. Divide by 2.
-  4. Add to 50.
-  5. Roll a percentile dice.
-If it's lower than the result, they evade or don't set off the trap.
+  4. Roll two die.
+If the stat totals are higherthan the result, they evade or don't set off the trap.